JosefVilestadGit/executors/docker-reconciler/README.md

 The executor automatically adds these environment variables to containers:
 - `COLONIES_DEPLOYMENT=<deployment-name>`
 - `COLONIES_CONTAINER_NAME=<container-name>`
-- Plus any user-specified env vars from the resource spec
+- Plus any user-specified env vars from the service spec

 ## Troubleshooting